 That hostility has carried over into the streets.
 Dozens of politically motivated acts of violence have been registered by voters, journalist and politicians.

-The incident took him off the campaign trail for weeks as he recovered.
+The stabbing took him off the campaign trail for weeks as he recovered.
 But it strengthened his position among Brazilians looking for a change.

 During his Brazil tour, Pink Floyd co-founder Roger Waters exhibited the slogan on stage in neon lights and chanted “ele nao” with the crowd.